wizard112/2025-DEV2-008-MyTicTacToe/README.md

 I use Github because I know it and use for my own projects, and it seems correct for this exercise

 ### Gitflow workflow

-I try to apply the Gitflow workflow :
+I tried to apply the Gitflow workflow :
-- the main branch : it will contain the final project
+- the main branch : it contains the final project
-- the develop branch : feature branch crates from this branch and PR into this branch
+- the develop branch : the features branch is created from this branch and I do the PR into this branch too
-- the feature branches : it will the feature which I developed during the implementation
+- the feature branches : it contains each new logic
-- the release branches : it is my first release
+- the release branches : it contains each release, in my case there is the release 1.0
-- tag for the version : it will contains my first version
+- tag for the version : I created a tag, the version 1.0

 ### Pull Request

-I think a good idea to create a pull request for each feature branch, this practice allows me to add comment and to try improve my code
+I think a good idea to create a pull request for each feature branch, this process allows me to add comment and to try improve my code from this comment.

 ## TDD

-I never use TDD in professional project, I read some articles before my exercise and I ask some questions about TDD.
+I never used TDD in any type of the project, I read some articles before my exercise and I ask some questions about TDD around me.
-I tried to apply TDD on the project by respecting the principle : RED - GREEN - REFACTOR
+I tried to apply TDD on the project by respecting the following principle: RED - GREEN - REFACTOR

 ## Architecture